-Allied Health care is about professional care givers helping people who command positions as medical assistants, administrator, medical billing and coding specialists, massage therapists and esthetician.
-This is a career field that recognizes the Living Arts graduates who have gained entry level status in supporting roles at medical clinics, hospitals, doctors' offices and spas ... and as independent providers.
+Allied Health care is about professional care givers helping people who command positions as medical assistants, medical office administrator, medical billing and coding specialists, and massage therapists.
+This is a career field that recognizes the Living Arts graduates who have gained entry level status in supporting roles at medical clinics, hospitals, doctors' offices ... and as independent providers.